Aryan

 Although

-some houses were larger than others, Indus Civilisation cities
+some houses were larger than others, Indus Civilisation cities were

-gives the impression of a society with relatively low wealth concentration,
+the impression of a society with relatively low wealth concentration,

 though clear social levelling is seen in personal adornments.[clarification